Bobbleheads: How They're Made

 The Basic Materials

-- Clay or modeling compound (for the original sculpture)
+- Clay or modeling compound (to create the original sculpture)

 - Resin or plastic (for the final figure)